 - Launch the Mac App Store on your Mac.

 - Search for the app you'd like to buy or have already have purchased.

-Click the app to view its information.
-Under the Information section off to the right, you should see whether or not the app is eligible for Family Sharing.
+- Click the app to view its information.
+Under the Information section, you should see whether or not the app is eligible for Family Sharing.

 As far as books, music, and movies, all purchases are shareable in Family Sharing except for individual or student Apple Music subscriptions.
 So you should have no problem sharing this type of content with your family members.
 And if you get your movies through Apple, then make sure you get a nice outdoor projector to go along with those films for a family fun night!